 In the mid-1970s, many were stirred to pray for and go to an estimated 17,000 unreached people groups (UPGs).
 Attention later focused on the 10/40 Window.
 But breakthroughs were rare.
 Few Acts-like movements appeared, and apparent “progress” was largely due to better research.

 Today about 7,000 UPGs are listed as unreached.1 However credible reports of multiplying movements reveal that rapid change is coming!

-Since 1995, less than 25 years ago, multiplying movements of small, reproducing churches have brought 50 million to faith in Jesus, and equipped these new disciples to share their faith and disciple others.
+Since 1995 more than 1,000 multiplying movements of small, reproducing churches have brought more than 70 million to faith in Jesus, and equipped these new disciples to share their faith and disciple others.
 This is happening mostly among the unreached, and the pace is accelerating.